orbicube/timer/README.md

 [font]
 name: String # Font name installed on the system
 font: Integer # Font size, will likely be very large
-color: Array # Color to use while counting down as RGB integer array
+color: Array # RGB integer array for colour to use while counting down
-inactive_color: Array # Color to use while inactive as RGB array
+inactive_color: Array # RGB integer array for colour to use while inactive

 ```